weiting1029/PowerFailure/README.md

 # PowerFailure
 There are three four modules in the library
 ## main.py
-Defines the Kuramoto model and its solver
+Define the Kuramoto model and its solver

 Run robustness check experiments of different parameters